 The Pediatric Physical Therapy residency program is a cooperative effort between UMMC, SHRP, Batson Children’s Hospital, A Focused Brain, Hinds County School District, Rehabilitation Consultants, and St. Dominic Outpatient Rehabilitation Services.
 The residency program is 12 months in duration, beginning in August.

-The Residency in Pediatric Physical Therapy was awarded candidacy status by the American Physical Therapy Association, American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) and will be eligible for accreditation during the first year of the residency.
+The Pediatric Physical Therapy residency was awarded candidacy status by the American Physical Therapy Association, American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) and will be eligible for accreditation during the first year of the residency.
 The program prepares the resident to take the Pediatric Clinical Specialty examination (PCS) offered by the American Board of Physical Therapy Specialties (ABPTS).
 Information concerning specialty examination may be found here.

 The resident is a full-time employee of UMMC and receives a competitive salary with a full benefits package.
 There are no tuition costs required of the resident.
 The pediatric physical therapy resident's experiences include:

 The pediatric physical therapy resident completes the following specific experiences during the program:

 The pediatric physical therapy resident is required to satisfactorily complete the following during the residency period: